The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Red - Optimal wavelength: 532 nm

-Overall, red responds well to 532 nm, especially in phototypes I to III.
-Its chemical composition varies greatly by manufacturer: some reds contain cadmium or mercury sulfide, which complicates treatment and increase the risk of allergic reaction.
-A preliminary test pulse is recommended.
+Good overall response at 532 nm, indicated for phototypes I to III.
+The chemical composition varies widely between manufacturers: some reds contain cadmium or mercury sulphide, which complicate treatment and increase the risk of allergic reaction.
+A test pulse beforehand is recommended.

 Difficulty: ★★☆☆☆